-JPMorgan Chase's Operating Committee, which consists of JPMorgan Chase's Chief Executive Officer ("CEO"), Chief Risk Officer ("CRO") and other senior executives, is responsible for developing and executing JPMorgan Chase's risk management framework.
-The framework is intended to provide controls and ongoing management of key risks inherent in JPMorgan Chase's business activities and create a culture of transparency, awareness and personal responsibility through reporting, collaboration, discussion, escalation and sharing of information.
+JPMorgan Chase's Operating Committee, which consists of JPMorgan Chase's Chief Executive Officer ("CEO"), Chief Risk Officer ("CRO"), Chief Operating Officer ("COO"), Chief Financial Officer ("CFO") and other senior executives, is the ultimate management escalation point in JPMorgan Chase, and may refer matters to JPMorgan Chase's Board of Directors.
 The Operating Committee is responsible and accountable to JPMorgan Chase's Board of Directors.

-JPMorgan Chase strives for continual improvement through ongoing employee training and development, as well as talent retention.
+JPMorgan Chase strives for continual improvement through efforts to enhance controls, ongoing employee training and development, talent retention, and other measures.
 JPMorgan Chase follows a disciplined and balanced compensation framework with strong internal governance and independent Board oversight.
 The impact of risk and control issues are carefully considered in JPMorgan Chase's performance evaluation and incentive compensation processes.
-JPMorgan Chase is also engaged in a number of activities focused on conduct risk and in regularly evaluating its culture with respect to its business principles.

-The following outlines several key risks that are inherent in the Company's business activities.
+The following sections outline the key risks that are inherent in the Company's business activities.